Afsheen28/tech-511-cloud-linux/linux-learning/README.md

 * export is variable environment.
 * A variable is used inside a script and called when needed.
 But if you need it as a client then it is an environment variable.
 * Environment variable only get called from that specific bash shell.
 So if you open another instance, the variable will be gone.
+* Environment variable could be accessed from any software and tool that needs to use it.
 * Source command can load configuration commands.
 Can load bash scripts without having to log back in.

 ### Bash script to install nginx